Graphics-Group/Covid-19-visualizations/README.md

 Another question I want to ask deals with differences between large counties and and small counties.
 My idea was to split the counties into groups, according to population.
-Eacg group of counties has approximately the same
+Each group of counties has approximately the same
 population: